Fortnite: Chapter Two - Tips & Tricks for Mobile07 Nov 2019 5

-Battle royale sensation Fortnite has parachuted onto mobile in all its glory.
-While it’s still only on iOS for the moment (Android version when?) the fact that this is the same game, pretty much feature-for-feature, on a phone is mind-boggling.
+Battle royale sensation Fortnite has has been on mobile for a while now, and it has completely conquered both iOS and Android.
+The fact that this is the same game, pretty much feature-for-feature but on a phone, is mind-boggling.

-Whether you’re a victory royale veteran, or someone discovering Fortnite Battle Royale for the first time, playing on mobile is quite the unique experience.
+Whether you’re a victory royale veteran, or someone discovering Fortnite for the first time, playing on mobile is quite the unique experience.
 The smaller screen, reduced visuals and bespoke touch controls totally change the way you must play what is essentially a third-person shooter, and one that can get pretty intense.
 With the recent release of Fortnite: Chapter 2, there's a whole new map to learn as well.

-If only someone could provide you with some essential Fortnite tips & tricks to help you to stay competitive on your mobile...
+If only someone could provide you with some essential Fortnite: Chapter 2 tips & tricks to help you to stay competitive on your mobile...

 Limit your long-distance fighting